Demanding fossil fuel-free investments is both an urgent issue of conscience and of personal risk management.

 - By failing to more actively seek climate-resilient investment opportunities

-- By ignoring potential stranded carbon-intensive asset risk
+- By ignoring potential stranding of carbon-intensive assets

-- By ignoring the destruction of value in asset classes affected by climate change, e.g., agriculture and insurance
+- By ignoring the destruction of value in asset classes affected soonest by climate change, e.g., agriculture and insurance

 - By allowing the poor governance that is all too often associated with companies that neglect environmental responsibilities to go largely unchallenged

 - By ignoring the mounting evidence that rigorous ESG screening can improve returns

 We, as your clients, instruct you to make active engagement and leadership on climate issues with asset owners and clients an immediate priority:

 - Create and capitalise an SA equity ESG fund with hard screening for the most carbon-intensive SA companies (those listed in the Carbon Underground 200, the Global Coal Exit List and the Carbon Majors list), to give your clients the option of partial or complete divestment from these companies.

 - Make alignment with science-based carbon dioxide emission reduction targets by carbon-intensive investee companies the pillar of your ongoing shareholder engagement.

 - Work with other asset managers to make an insistence on science-based national emissions reductions a pillar of public advocacy and engagement with government.

 We believe these actions to be in the best long-term interests of us as investors, your clients, and society, the broader environment within which our assets operate to create value.